GNOME/gtk/docs/reference/gtk/question_index.md

 31. How do I use cairo to draw in GTK applications?

-    Use [method@Gtk.Snapshot.append_cairo] in your [vfunc@Gtk.Widget.snapshot] vfunc
+    [class@Gtk.DrawingArea] is a ready-made widget for drawing with cairo.

-    to obtain a cairo context and draw with that.
+    If you implement a custom widget, use [method@Gtk.Snapshot.append_cairo] in your [vfunc@Gtk.Widget.snapshot] vfunc to obtain a cairo context and draw with that.

 32. Can I improve the performance of my application by using another backend of cairo (such as GL)?